wangjwchn/AImage/README.md

 ![LifeCycle](https://raw.githubusercontent.com/wangjwchn/BenchmarkImage/master/LifeCycle.png)

-- JWAnimationManager:
+##### JWAnimationManager:
  Inital class 'JWAnimationManager' with memory limit.
 JWAnimationManager will manage all the GIF image views in it.

-- CheckForCache
+##### CheckForCache:
  When adding a new GIF image view to 'JWAnimationManager',it estimate memory usage of new GIF,and add to 'totalGifSize' as a new valuation.When new valuation is greater than memory limit, JWAnimationManager changes all GIF image views to no-cache mode.

-- ImageView's life cycle
+#####ImageView's life cycle:
  ImageView will be suspended if function 'isDisplayedInScreen' returns false.
 ImageView will be deleted from 'JWAnimationManager' if function 'isDiscarded' returns false.